civboot/cxt/README.md

-# CivText: text markup for civilization
+# cxt: text markup for civilization

 It should not take more than a few minutes to know how to read and write documentation.

-CivText is an ultra-simple markup language similar in spirit [BBCode], designed to be as easy as possible to parse while delivering any features necessary to the [Civboot] project.
+cxt is an ultra-simple markup language similar in spirit [BBCode], designed to be as easy as possible to parse while delivering any features necessary to the [Civboot] project.

-CivText is designed to:
+cxt is designed to:
- * Make rendered document writing easy.
+ * Make document writing easy.
- * Make document reading of raw civdoc easy
+ * Make document documents parsing easy.
- * Make parsing documents easy
+ * Make reading of raw (text) documents easy.
- * Make consuming structured data from parsing CivText easy.
+ * Make consuming structured data from documents easy.

-Because of the above there are only two special characters: brackets and backticks.

-CivText enables (for example) writing a command line utility's documentation as a `.ct` file, parsing it and exporting it into a structed data format (aka json) and injesting that to generate code for the args structure of a program.
+cxt enables (for example) writing a command line utility's documentation as a `.ct` file, parsing it and exporting it into a structed data format (aka json) and injesting that to generate code for the args structure of a program.